 Cost: $2.00 per ride per passenger.
 You can purchase tokens and multi-ride punch cards in the carousel building or at the main gift shop.
-Goat feeding is offered at the Children’s Zoo for free for a suggested when volunteers are available.
+Goat feeding is offered at the Children’s Zoo for a suggested donation when volunteers are available.

 All proceeds benefit the community-supported Henry Vilas Zoo.

 The Glacier Grille & Zoo Snacks

 Dine with the bears!
 The zoo’s Glacier Grille combines healthy, tasty food with a one-of-a-kind setting.
 Our Grille is the only indoor restaurant in the country to look out onto a polar bear exhibit!

 The Glacier Grille is open from 9:30 a.m. – 5:00 p.m. daily beginning in April.

 During the winter, the Grille is only open weekends from 10:30 a.m. to 4:30 p.m.

 All purchases support your community zoo.

 Just feel like a coffee or cool snack?

 Stop by the zoo Chocolate Shoppe Ice Cream and coffee kiosk!
 Closed for the winter.
 Reopens in March.